Do anyone wants to know how solar panels work?

 The 2N3055 power transistor acts as the primary component of the handmade solar cell to power it further.

-By altering the components and wiring up the connections you can effectively reuse it to capture solar energy.
+By altering the components and wiring up the connections one can effectively reuse it to capture solar energy.

 Because it lets sunlight into the inner components the grinding process is important for creating a difference in voltage between the positive and negative terminals.

-This simple but successful technique makes it possible to turn a common electronic component into a working solar cell showing the basic principles of photovoltaic energy conversion in a do-it-yourself situation.
+This simple but successful technique makes it possible to turn a common electronic component into a working solar cell showing the basic principles of photovoltaic energy conversion in a DIY situation.

 How to build:

-Building a simple solar cell using a 2N3055 power transistor involves a following steps.
+The following steps are involved for building a simple solar cell circuit using a 2N3055 power transistor.

-- Carefully remove the transistors top cap using a hacksaw.
+- Using a hacksaw carefully remove the transistors top cap.

-- Connect the transistors emitter and collector pins.
+- Connect the emitter and collector pins of the transistor.

-- This step ensures that the connections are made correctly.
+- This stage ensures that the connections are set up properly.

-- Measure the voltage across the transistors positive and negative outputs using a multimeter.
+- Using a multimeter and measure the voltage across the transistors positive and negative outputs.

 Note: